 The data shown and discussed below are management data incorporating joint ventures according to their influence.
-The reconciliation with the consolidated financial statements is presented in the preamble to the consolidated financial statements, on page 70 of this document.
+The reconciliation with the consolidated financial statements is presented in the preamble to the consolidated financial statements, on page 75 of this document.
+Comments on fiscal year 2012 and 2013 are incorporated, for reference purposes, in this Registration Document.